Air Plant Care 101

-There’s an ideal houseplant for people who are averse to dirt, as most air plants don’t require any soil.
+Air plants are ideal houseplants for beginners or anyone who doesn’t want to get their hands dirty because they don’t require soil to grow.
 Since they absorb water and nutrients through their foliage rather than their roots, they can be positioned wherever their owner prefers without a speck of soil in sight.

 Air Plant Care at a Glance